Whether you are into this Hallmark holiday or not, I’m going to use Valentines Day as a timely reminder to LOVE your voice.

-3. Speaking Voice Mindfulness – be mindful when you talk as that is the same mechanism you use when you sing.
+3. Speaking Voice Mindfulness – be mindful when you talk because it’s the same mechanism you use when you sing.

 4. Vocal Rest – been talking or singing for an extended period?
 Rest your voice for 20 mins.
 Siren to wake it up again and reverse Siren (only top to bottom) if it needs a little extra TLC or a cool down.

-5. Find a vocal coach & learn some new vocal techniques to help improve your singing.
+5. Find a vocal coach or online singing course and learn some new vocal techniques to help improve your singing.